Film Training Manitoba’s Phantom Case Study Report

 • Well done, thoughtful questions.

-“As a member of the Province of Manitoba’s sector council program, Film Training Manitoba provides skills development for our booming film industry.
+“As a member of the Province of Manitoba’s Sector Council Program, Film Training Manitoba provides skills development for our booming film industry.
 The Phantom case study was an ideal forum to expose our workers to out-of-province film professionals as well as critical cost sharing from our partner, the Phantom Committee.”
 Said Film Training Manitoba’s Adam Smoluk, and he added, “We deeply appreciate the accomplished CEO of Pressmen Film’s Sam Pressman’s know-how, as well as Susan Finley and Peter Elbling for their sharing of knowledge to Manitoba’s film community.”

 FTM is a non-for-profit charity and member of the Province of Manitoba’s Sector Council program funded through the Economic Development, Investment, Trade and Natural Resources.
 FTM builds a highly skilled and adaptable film industry workforce to support the activities of Manitoba production companies.
 FTM collaborates and partners with members of the film industry to identify training needs to support workforce development.